kyclark/tiny_python_projects/book.md

 # Chapter 6: Telephone

 Perhaps you remember the game of "Telephone" where a message is secretly passed through a series of intermediaries and then the result at the end of the chain is compared with how it started?
-This is like that, only we're going to take some`text` (from the command line or a file) and mutate it by some percentage `-m|--mutations` (a number between 0 and 1, default `0.1` or 10%) and then print out the resulting text.
+This is like that, only we're going to take some `text` (from the command line or a file) and mutate it by some percentage `-m|--mutations` (a number between 0 and 1, default `0.1` or 10%) and then print out the resulting text.

-Each mutation to the text should be chosen using the `random` module, so your program will also need to accept a `-s|--seed` option to pass to the `random.seed` function for testing purposes.
+Each mutation to the text should be chosen using the `random` module, so your program will also need to accept a `-s|--seed` option (default `None`) to pass to the `random.seed` function for testing purposes.
 Print the resulting text after making the appropriate number of mutations.

 ````
 $ ./telephone.py